javierjulio/textarea-autosize/README.md

 ### Minimum CSS Requirements

-The only requirement is to set `box-sizing: border-box` and a `min-height` on the textarea.
 In the following example, the minimum height is one line of text which is determined from the inherited font size, line height, and vertical padding.
+So if your font-size is 16px, line-height is 1.5, top/bottom padding is 6px each, then the minimum height would be 36px since `16 * 1.5 + 12 = 36`.

 ```css
 textarea {